donal-ring-london/subregional_pupil_projections/README.md

 # Sub-regional pupil projections

 ## Introduction
 This repository contains the code to run the GLA's Sub-regional Pupil Projections.
 At present these projections are still in development, but are due for release soon.
-They provide 10-year projections for all National Curriculum Years from Reception up to Year 11, and are released at ITL Level 2 regions.
+They provide 10-year projections for all National Curriculum years from Reception up to Year 11, and are released at ITL Level 2 regions.

 ## How to run this repository
 1. Clone the repository